-The Unitarian Universalist United Nations Office (UU-UNO)'s 2019 Intergenerational Spring Seminar, Equity in Action: Gender in an Intersecting World, will take place in New York City April 10-13, 2019.
+The Unitarian Universalist United Nations Office (UU-UNO)'s 2020 Intergenerational Spring Seminar, All In For Climate Justice: People, Power, Planet, will take place in New York City April 16-18, 2020 (with programming for youth & Sponsors starting April 15).
 The Intergenerational Spring Seminar program offers worship, panel discussions, skills-building workshops, small-group work, and so much more during the 3 days of Spring Seminar.

 A key element of the Seminar programming that all attendees participate in are Collaboration Groups.
 Periodically throughout the event, participants will gather in assigned small groups of around 10 people to process the information and feelings evoked by the programs.
 Collaboration Groups are intentionally designed to be intergenerational with individuals from a broad range of backgrounds offering the chance to learn from one another and grow together.

 *as of November 27, 2019; subject to change.
 Additional details will be added as they are available.

 Wednesday, April 15, 2020

 Programming for Youth and Sponsors at HI New York City Hostel: